hello-efficiency-inc/ridereceipts/README.md

 MacOS, Windows and Linux - [https://github.com/mrgodhani/uberrun/releases](https://github.com/break-enter/uberrun/releases)

+## Features

+- [x] Categorized by User Account
+- [x] Categorized by Year and Month
+- [x] Invoices are renamed by date and timestamp.
+E.g. Jan-30-2018-9am.PDF
+- [x] Option to filter invoices by a specific month(s) or year(s)
+- [x] Supported on all Platforms i.e Windows, Mac & Linux
+- [x] Take pdf screenshot of receipts of your trip page.
+- [ ] Automatically separate business from personal invoices (Maybe only for Lyft)
+- [x] Configurable path to save invoices
+- [ ] Lyft Integration

 ## Why

 Uber Run is essential for anyone who relies on Uber for business travel.
 Whether you’re self-employed or get reimbursed by your employer for travel, you’ll likely need proper tax invoices for accounting purposes.